 What you can do: Looking at all the languages, you can probably guess what this job is all about.
 As a full-stack developer, you’re working on the front-end and back-end of a website or app.
 It’s a great job for anyone who likes to do a little bit of everything and for anyone who likes being involved in a project from start to finish.

-You won’t be expected to master all the front-end and back-end languages to be a full-stack developer, so feel overwhelmed!
-Full-stack developers are a great fit for startups who have a lot of needs, but not a lot of resources.
+You won’t be expected to master all the front-end and back-end languages to be a full-stack developer, so don’t feel overwhelmed.
+Full-stack developers are a great fit for startups that have a lot of needs, but not a lot of resources.
 You can work on how a website or app looks and troubleshoot when something goes wrong.

 Languages you’d learn: C#, Swift, Java, Kotlin, C/C++